 Equine herpesvirus type I (EHV-1)

-S0071 - Ultrasensitive qualitative detection of equine herpesvirus type I by
+S0071 - Qualitative detection of equine herpesvirus type I by polymerase chain reaction.

 included in P0013 - equine